Get access to everything we publish when you sign up for Outside+.

 These first four stages of Patanjali’s ashtanga yoga concentrate on refining our personalities, gaining mastery over the body, and developing an energetic awareness of ourselves, all of which prepares us for the second half of this journey, which deals with the senses, the mind, and attaining a higher state of consciousness.

-Pratyahara, the fifth limb, means withdrawal or sensory transcendence.
+Pratyahara, the fifth of the 8 limbs of yoga, means withdrawal or sensory transcendence.
 It is during this stage that we make the conscious effort to draw our awareness away from the external world and outside stimuli.
 Keenly aware of, yet cultivating a detachment from, our senses, we direct our attention internally.
 The practice of pratyahara provides us with an opportunity to step back and take a look at ourselves.
 This withdrawal allows us to objectively observe our cravings: habits that are perhaps detrimental to our health and which likely interfere with our inner growth.

 As each stage prepares us for the next, the practice of pratyahara creates the setting for dharana, or concentration.
 Having relieved ourselves of outside distractions, we can now deal with the distractions of the mind itself.
 No easy task!
 In the practice of concentration, which precedes meditation, we learn how to slow down the thinking process by concentrating on a single mental object: a specific energetic center in the body, an image of a deity, or the silent repetition of a sound.
 We, of course, have already begun to develop our powers of concentration in the previous three stages of posture, breath control, and withdrawal of the senses.